 Multiple studies have tied employee health and well-being with organisational productivity, engagement, and profitability.10 Low attention to the employees' DOH prove to be a blind spot for organisational growth.

 "There are a good number of employees who are on Medicaid that don't have access to good benefits … How many of these health leaders are paying a living wage?
 How many of their employees get access to full benefits?
 That's going to tell you more about need in the employee population."

 —Therese Wetterman, project lead, Shaping the Future of Health and Healthcare, World Economic Forum

 North Carolina-based Atrium Health is one of the largest employers in the region, with more than 70,000 “teammates” (as Atrium prefers to ascribe its employees).
-Recognizing teammates as its “most valuable asset,” the organization takes a comprehensive view of its teammates’ well-being.
-Through several programs, it not only promotes and incentivizes three aspects of well-being—physical, financial, and personal—but also supports teammates who face hardships on these aspects.
+Recognising teammates as its “most valuable asset,” the organisation takes a comprehensive view of its teammates’ well-being.
+Through several programs, it not only promotes and incentivises three aspects of well-being—physical, financial, and personal—but also supports teammates who face hardships on these aspects.
 For instance, under the “HOPE” (housing opportunity promoting equity) initiative, it provides affordable housing to teammates who face higher need.
-In addition, through the “Help NOW” initiative, the organization has partnered with several local community organizations to give teammates direct access to support for food, housing, economic assistance, and internet access.11
+In addition, through the “Help NOW” initiative, the organisation has partnered with several local community organisations to give teammates direct access to support for food, housing, economic assistance, and internet access.11

 • A 12 percentage-point increase (from 13% to 25%) in the number of health system respondents that said a top goal around their DOH initiatives was to meet new market expectations or adjust to changes in the market